It may be your first time coming across InboxPays, or you have done some tasks in there, but you weren't paid.

 You will receive emails from InboxPays on the email address that you provided them.

 However, these emails are actually Paid-To-Click (PTC) links from third party advertisers.
 You can earn between $0.02 and $0.5 by clicking these links.
+A good example is from another program called BrainBux.

 #2 Completing Surveys and Offers